TTM4115-G11-2024/Spec3-Final/readme.md

 - SSH should be activated and use Password above to authenticate.
 - To connect to it use Mobile hotspot on your phone.
+## Accessing the project:
+Write this in the terminal:
+- ssh g11@raspberrypi
+- cd Projects/Spec3-Final

 # Running the Application
 ## Installation